-Energy consumption in DominicaThe most important measure in the energy balance of Dominica is the total consumption of
+Energy consumption in DominicaThe most important figure in the energy balance of Dominica is the total consumption of

 103.60 million kWhof electric energy per year.
 Per capita this is an average of 1,431 kWh.

 Dominica can completely be self-sufficient with domestically produced energy.
 The total production of all electric energy producing facilities is 111 m kWh, also 108 percent of own requirements.
 The rest of the self-produced energy is either exported into other countries or unused.
 Along with pure consumption, the production, imports and exports play an important role.
 Other energy sources such as natural gas or crude oil are also used.

 Back to overview: Dominica